+- 1. Laboratory Volunteer.
+Volunteers in the lab include any unpaid individual who performs services directly related to the business of the university.
+Volunteers must be working under direction of a Principal investigator or laboratory supervisor.
+Volunteers must be approved by the department Chair. - 2.
+Guest Scholar.
+Visiting scholars, visiting research professors, and visiting exchange professors working in laboratories, sponsored by faculty and approved by a College Dean are considered guests of the University.
+They may visit for a temporary period and may not perform in the role of an employee at FSU.

-- 1. Laboratory Volunteers must be working under the direction of a Principal Investigator or Laboratory Supervisor.
-Volunteers must be approved by the Dean. - 2.
-Guest Scholars associated with other universities, must be approved by the College Dean to participate in lab work. - 3.
-Volunteers and guest scholars are subject to the provisions of this Plan and the following requirements: - (a) Any volunteer or guest conducting lab work must sign an agreement and release form prior to working in a lab.
-The agreement includes at a minimum the following: - b) Acknowledgment of understanding of the CHP. - c) A clearly defined scope of work and disclosure of significant hazards. - d) Acknowledgment of safety training prior to working in the lab. - 2) Guest Scholars must have a signed approval letter from the Dean, Laboratory Use Agreement, a background check, completed volunteer consent (See Appendix L), and possibly other documentation as required by the Office of Research and Sponsored Programs Compliance Officer.
-Contact the CHO for more information.
+Volunteers and guest scholars are subject to the provisions of this Plan and the following requirements:

+- 1. Any volunteer or guest conducting lab work must be provided with written documentation including, but not limited to the following: - a.
+Review the Access to Laboratories by Non-FSU Individuals Policy, and the Parental Consent Form (if necessary) available on the AALDS website: https://ferris.edu/HTMLS/administration/academicaffairs/Laboratory_Safety/Laboratory-Changes/non-fsu_individuals.htm. - b.
+A clearly defined scope of work and disclosure of significant hazards. - c.
+Instructions to complete safety training prior to working in the lab. - d.
+Guest Scholars must have a signed approval letter from the Dean, Laboratory Use Agreement, a background check, completed volunteer consent (See Appendix L), and possibly other documentation as required by the Office of Research and Sponsored Programs Compliance Officer.
+Contact the AALSD for more information.